CreativeMayhem/CallMeMaybe/README.md

 # Call Me Maybe
 > Social Engineering Attack Suite for the Telephone Network (integrated with Plivo).

 Disclaimer 1, this tool is only for use with numbers you are authorised to use.
+IANAL, check the laws and regulations in your local area.

 Disclaimer 2, this is nothing brilliant, it's really a tool to interact with the Plivo API with a certain goal...